BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

-I thought you might find it interesting to read an account of my first observations of each of the bodies Solar System.
+I thought you might find it interesting and fun to read an account of my first observations of each of the bodies of the Solar System.

-It's quite self-indulgent.
-I wanted to get my astronomical history on record, so to speak.
+It's very self-indulgent, but, I wanted to get my astronomical history on record so to speak.
 If you like it, all the better!

 The objects are described, not in order of 'discovery', but roughly in order of distance from our Sun.

-I thought this would make finding particular objects easier for my readers, but leads to some event incongruity!
+I thought this would make finding particular objects easier for my readers, but it leads to some incongruity!

 You will have similar experiences as your astro-journey unfolds and you too will remember them throughout your whole life.

-a star and we're so close we can get a great view of its turbulent globe.
+a star and we are so close we can get a great view of its turbulent globe.
 White light views are so two dimensional it's like looking at a flat circle of paper.
 No fun at all.
 But the

-Pic: This picture is of the partial solar eclipse March 9th 2016.
-Taken in intermittant cloud and haze with a Fuji DSLR zoomed to 300mm.
-I had to drive eighteen miles south to get out from under thick cloud in Rotherham.
+Pic: If you think this is a picture of the crescent Moon - Look again!
+This picture is of the partial solar eclipse, 9th of March 2016.
+Taken in intermittant cloud and haze with a Fuji DSLR zoomed to 300mm in the visual spectrum.
+I had to drive eighteen miles south to get out from under thick cloud in South Yorkshire.

-Location Note: I finally found a spot in the
+Location Note: I finally found a spot in a

-Peak District where the cloud cover was breaking up.
+Derbyshire Location where the cloud cover was breaking up.
 I like the dramatic artiness of this shot.
 Click the address links to see this location.
-If a location is bold and underlined (see Peak District above), you can click the link to see a view of it, if I haven't got a
+If a location is bold and underlined (see Derbyshire Location above), you can click the link to see a view of it if I haven't got

 Projecting the Sun:

-The first time I observed the Sun with a telescope.
+The first time I observed the Sun with a telescope was probably January or February 1977.
+I was using the 60mm Astral Telescope that I had been given for Christmas 1976.
 Having read all the caveats about observing the Sun, and duely throwing away the 'Sun Filter', I set up the telescope to project the Sun's disc onto some white cardboard.
 I arranged for there to be another square of cardboard at the front of the tube to cast a shadow over the projection screen and uncapped the refractor.
 With a bit of jiggling about, I finally had the image of the Sun on the screen and observed several sun spots.
 So far so good.
-The image, I noticed was becoming blurry and less defined, but I stuck with it and observed some more.
+The image, I noticed, was becoming blurry and less defined, but I stuck with it and observed some more.

 I learned my lesson, and I never again used a good telescope to project the sun without a Baader filter in place!
 Baader filter foil goes in front of the object glass and stops nearly all the light and all the heat from entering the optical system.
 A much safer plan!

-Note: Sun filters used to be a thick and very dark piece of glass that cut down the light that fit into the eyepiece, but had a tendancy to shatter when the heat built up too much.
-They were supplied, but weren't recommended even in the carefree seventies!
+Note: Sun filters used to be a thick and very dark piece of glass that cut down most of the light.
+They fit into the eyepiece in front of the field lens, but had a tendancy to shatter when the heat built up too much.
+They were supplied, but weren't recommended, even in the carefree seventies!

 Solar Eclipses: